hsluytergaethje/speaker_identification/documentation/rule_description.md

 > (17) **Andere** <ins>erzählen</ins>, *das Schauteufelskreuz habe ein Schuster gestiftet, der vor vielen Jahren an der Ecke des alten Marktes wohnte.*[^20]

+### Closesgt-Verb-Sieve
-The closest-verb-sieve is based on the assumption that the speaker is the closest acting entity of an STW unit.
-This sieve is therefore formulated as a variation of the loose-dependency-sieve in which the search for the closest verb cue is replaced with the search for the closest verb, without any restrictions.
+The `closest-verb-sieve` is based on the assumption that the speaker is the closest acting entity of an STW unit.
+This sieve is therefore formulated as a variation of the `loose-dependency-sieve` in which the search for the closest verb cue is replaced with the search for the closest verb, without any restrictions.
 The subject of the verb is considered the corresponding actor.
 In example 18 a reported